werf/werf/docs/pages_en/advanced/ci_cd/werf_with_argocd/ci_cd_flow_overview.md

 ## Key points and principles

-This section will outline the key points and principles needed to implement the CI/CD process.
+This section outlines the key points and principles needed to implement the CI/CD process.

 ### Single source of truth